pamelalu/api-version-lookup/README.md

 api-version
 ===========

-A simple web display of current and upcoming versions of Webservice code
+A simple display of current and upcoming versions of Trulia's webservice code